Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, hit the court versus the Philadelphia 76ers at 7:30 PM ET on Friday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-Let's dive into the prop bets available for Tatum, using stats and trends to make good predictions.
+Now let's break down Tatum's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Jayson Tatum Prop Bets vs. the 76ers